 The following lists the New Management Actions that are the subject of this UMP Amendment and that can be undertaken after the UMP Amendment is adopted.
+The suggested land exchange included below is a conceptual action at this time.
+Conceptual actions are subject to future SEQRA analyses should they be pursued in the future.
 See Figure ES-1, 2018 Master Plan (South) and Figure ES-2, 2018 Master Plan (North).